Newton-Bartlett Funeral Home in Newport has been in business since 1876.

 Canaan Obituaries

-It was revealed by Burlington Free Press on August 21st, 2013 that Earl Thomas Hazelton perished in St Albans, Vermont.
+It was written by Burlington Free Press on August 21st, 2013 that Earl Thomas Hazelton perished in St Albans, Vermont.
 Hazelton was 99 years old and was born in Canaan, NH.
 Send flowers to share your condolences and honor Earl Thomas's life.

 History